 - Student-led conferences

-- Sports activities including cross-country running, basketball, tumbling, volleyball, track & field
+- Sports activities including cross-country running, flag football, basketball, archery, tumbling, volleyball, track & field

-- Academic competitions including spelling bee, geography bee, battle of the books, science olympiad
+- Academic competitions include spelling bee, geography bee, battle of the books, science olympiad, and math club

 - At Home Reading